yiisoft/translator-message-php/README.md

 $messageSource->write($category, $language, $data);
 ```

-after write, in storage you will see:
+The following structure will be created after writing:

 ```
--- path_to_your_storage
+📁 path_to_your_storage
-  -- de-DE
+  📁 de-DE
-    -- messageCategory.php
+     🗎 messageCategory.php
 ```

 ## Unit testing